Courtesy of Foxy Production.

 Foxy Production presents mbs_fp_090712, Michael Bell-Smith’s third solo exhibition at the gallery.
 Bell-Smith’s four new single-channel videos use digital tools and the language of commercial design to engage with the histories of experimental film, video art, and painting.
 His work opens up a dialogue about mark-making, gesture, and poetics; one that both critiques and embraces prevailing communication technologies and their relationship to visual culture.

 Bell-Smith mixes stock footage, sound effects, software templates, and digital drawing.
 With meticulous editing and composition, he produces a richly-layered, non-linear brew.
-His works induce both disquiet and pleasure: their tempo and the familiarity of their elements intensify both the pressure and relief delivered by everyday, software-derived
+His works induce both disquiet and pleasure: their tempo and the familiarity of their elements intensify both the pressure and relief delivered by everyday, software-derived moving images.

 In Waves Clock, a real-time office clock hovers over a scene of rolling waves.
 The sublime associations that the seascape evokes are countered by the clock’s functionality and highly digital aesthetic.
 The scene is rich with possible meaning, yet, paradoxically, unsettlingly blank.